dynamsoft-docs/barcode-reader-docs-server/programming/python/user-guide.md

    reader.update_runtime_settings(settings)
    ```

    > For better performance, we recommend that you only enable the barcode formats your application requires.
 Check out [Barcode Format Enumeration]({{ site.python_enumerations }}format-enums.html) for fully supported barcode formats.

    > If you know exactly the count of barcodes you want to read, specify `excepted_barcodes_count` to speed up the process and improve the accuracy.

+   >The Barcode Reader SDK comes with a large array of runtime settings to optimize the performance of the library.
+To learn about all the runtime settings, please visit the [RuntimeSettings](api-reference/class/PublicRuntimeSettings.md) API page.
+To learn more about the cases and situations in which the settings can help, please visit the [Explore Features](user-guide/explore-features/index.md) page.

 ### Decode and Output Results